cloud-gov/cg-site/content/docs/services/cdn-route.md

 status: "Production Ready"
 ---

-When you want a custom domain instead of the default `*.app.cloud.gov` domain, use the CDN service.
-It provides three key elements to support production applications: custom domain use, Content Distribution Network (CDN) caching (using [AWS CloudFront](https://aws.amazon.com/cloudfront/)), and free TLS certificates with auto renewal.
+This service provides three key elements to support production applications:

+1. Custom domain support, so that your application can have your domain instead of the default `*.app.cloud.gov` domain.
+2. Content Distribution Network (CDN) caching (using [AWS CloudFront](https://aws.amazon.com/cloudfront/)), for fast delivery of content to your users.
+3. HTTPS support via free TLS certificates with auto-renewal (using [Let's Encrypt](https://letsencrypt.org/)), so that user traffic is encrypted.

 ## Plans